Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Wireless Secret Key Agreement

-Unsurprisingly, multiple-antenna channels have attracted considerable attention for their capabilities of increasing common randomness at the legitimate users.
-Li and Ratazzi \cite{Ratazzi05} design a MIMO precoder based on knowledge of the main channel that renders difficult blind channel estimation by the eavesdropper.
+where $\mathbf{H}_x^H \mathbf{H}_x = \mathbf{H}_b^H \mathbf{H}_b + \mathbf{H}_e^H \mathbf{H}_e$ is an equivalent channel.
+Note the similarity to \eqref{eq:MIMOsecCap}, based on which a similar GSVD-based transmission scheme was adopted in \cite{Renna13}.
+Li and Ratazzi \cite{Ratazzi05} designed a randomized beamforming scheme based on knowledge of the main channel that makes blind channel estimation by the eavesdropper more difficult; the keyless secrecy rate of this method was examined in \cite{HuangCOMML13}.
 Chen and Jensen developed practical key generation protocols for MIMO systems with temporally and spatially correlated channel coefficients in \cite{Chen09,Jensen10}.
-One of the first experimental measurement campaigns on secret key generation in reciprocal MIMO channels was presented by Wallace and Sharma in \cite{Sharma10}.
+Some of the first experimental measurement campaigns on secret key generation in reciprocal MIMO channels are presented in \cite{Patwari10,Sharma10}.

-The role of a feedback channel in improving the secrecy rate of a wiretap channel has been revisited in recent work.
-In \cite{Lai08}, the authors show that a noisy feedback channel that is observable by all parties can still be utilized to generate a secrecy rate equal to the main channel capacity, since the feedback from the (either full- or half-duplex) receiver can be used to jam the eavesdropper (assuming a modulo-additive channel model).
-Javidi \emph{et al.} \cite{Javidi09} consider a secure but rate-limited feedback channel, and prove that it is optimal for the receiver to feedback a random secret key that is independent of its received channel output symbols.
+Previously discussed techniques for keyless security can be reutilized to enhance secret-key rates.
+The cooperative jamming method of \cite{Tekin08b} was used in \cite{Bloch11} as a precursor to secret key establishment over a two-way wiretap channel, and artificial noise was used to enhance secret key rates in a two-way relay network in \cite{Iwai11}.
+From the adversary's perspective, the optimality of Gaussian jamming against secret key establishment in two-way wireless channels was given in \cite{ZhouAsilomar13}.
+The role of a feedback channel in improving the secrecy rate of a wiretap channel has also been revisited in recent work.
+For a modulo-additive channel \cite{Lai08}, the authors showed that a noisy feedback channel that is observable by all parties can still be utilized to generate a secrecy rate equal to the main channel capacity, since the feedback from the (either full- or half-duplex) receiver acts as a private key that jams the eavesdropper.
+Ardestanizadeh \emph{et al.} \cite{Javidi09} considered a secure but rate-limited feedback channel, and proved that it is optimal for the receiver to feedback a random secret key that is independent of its received channel output symbols.